CalebCurry/learning-leo/workshop-2/readme.md

 ```

 This takes a board and a player.
 It returns true or false if the player has won.
 This function returns a boolean, but you can return almost any type...
 The only thing is that you cannot return a record from a function.
 As a record is state stored on chain, you will use a transition function if you need to return a record.

+Structs are not the choice for storing state onchain, rather you should use a record as seen in the [battleship example](https://github.com/AleoHQ/workshop/blob/master/battleship/imports/board.leo#L10C22-L10C22) which also has a board but maintains the board state in a record.
+This example acts as a good first step to understanding Leo, but lacks features introduced in the battleship example.